Georgia Workers’ Compensation Lawyer

 Evidence in Georgia Workers’ Compensation Claims

-• Medical Records: Medical records are crucial and should include your doctor’s diagnosis and treatment plan, hospital records outlining care and complications, and specialist reports for a comprehensive view of your injuries and treatment needs.
+• Medical Records: Medical records are crucial and should include your doctor’s diagnosis and treatment plan, hospital records outlining care and complications, and specialist reports for a comprehensive view of your injuries and medical treatment needs.

 • Witness Statements: Witnesses offer valuable, objective perspectives on the accident.
 This includes coworkers who saw the event, supervisors who can comment on safety practices, and any neutral observers.
 If possible, collect their contact information immediately after the accident.

-• Employer Documentation: Documents from your workplace, such as the accident report, photos or videos of the incident, and safety protocol records, can provide context and evidence of the conditions leading to the injury.
+• Employer Documentation: Documents from your workplace, such as the accident report, photos or videos of the incident, and safety protocol records, can provide context and evidence of the conditions leading to the work injury.

 • Financial Documentation: Keep records of all medical expenses, lost wages, mileage to and from doctor appointments, and any other injury-related costs to establish the financial impact of your injury.